Pole Barn Lighting Guide: Layouts, Lumens & Solutions

 1. How many lights do I need in my pole barn?

-For a 30x40 ft shop (1,200 sq. ft.) with a 12-16 ft ceiling, we typically recommend 4 to 6 units of Ceramiclite 150W HB01 UFO High Bays.
-This setup provides excellent brightness for general mechanical work.
-If the ceiling is lower (under 10 ft), use rows of T5 Linear Lights to avoid shadows.
+For a 30x40 ft pole barn (1,200 sq. ft.) with a 12-16 ft truss ceiling, we typically recommend 4 to 6 units of Ceramiclite 150W HB01 UFO High Bays.
+This setup provides excellent brightness for general mechanical and agricultural work.
+If the ceiling is lower (under 10 ft), use rows of T5 Linear Barn Lights to avoid shadows.

-4. How many lumens do I need to light a 30x40 shop?
+4. How many lumens do I need to light a 30x40 pole barn?

-To achieve a standard workshop brightness of 50 Foot-Candles, you generally need around 60,000 to 75,000 total lumens.
-This assumes light-colored walls and ceilings.
-If your interior is dark wood or unlined metal, you may need to increase this by 20% to account for light absorption.
+To achieve a standard working brightness of 50 Foot-Candles, you generally need around 60,000 to 75,000 total lumens.
+This assumes light-colored metal walls.
+If your pole barn interior is dark wood, you may need to increase this by 20% to account for light absorption.

 5. What is the best lighting layout for a pole barn?